Helmoes/markdown-notes/C programming.md

 ```
 `-o file` Place the primary output in file *file*.

-The *stdio* library contains code that allows you to read and write data from and to the terminal.
+The `stdio.h` library contains code that allows you to read and write data from and to the terminal.

 Return type of main() is `int` → 0 means success.